mathwanheda/wnba-analytics-capstone/sparks-fit-score/methodology.md

 In some cases, **percentile rankings** were used for traits with skewed distributions or to allow easier comparison across positions.

+### Team-Specific Weighting

+The scoring model was designed with the 2025 Los Angeles Sparks roster in mind.
+Based on offseason transactions — including the addition of Kelsey Plum and the departure of Nneka Ogwumike — the matrix prioritizes:

+- Low-usage, high-IQ wings
+- Defensive versatility
+- Spacing and help-side defense

 ---

 ### Weighting Table